Coppernic/docker-android-images/README.md

 ## gitlab-ci configuration

-here is an example of a gitlab-ci which use a custom docker image to build an android project with gradle :
+Here is an example of a gitlab-ci which use a custom docker image to build an android project with gradle :
 ```yaml
 image: android:28
 stages: